nzbri/nhiValidator/README.md

 you can override that behaviour by setting the `allow_test_cases = TRUE` parameter in either the `nhi_format()` or `nhi_valid()` functions.

+## Performance and future development

+No further feature development is envisaged but issue reports and pull requests are certainly welcome.

+The package functions are vectorised only to the extent that they can be passed a vector of values and return a corresponding vector of results.
+Under the hood, however, the functions iterate over each entry in the vector and process them sequentially.
+This can lead to slow performance when processing a lot of values.
+If for some reason you need to validate a million NHIs, for example, expect to wait for half an hour.
+Performance optimisation is not a priority for the original developer but pull requests in that regard will be gratefully received.

 ## Licence

 This package was developed by [Michael